 When selecting sensor and estimation outputs to be recorded, communication bandwidth considerations should be taken into account, especially when using RS232 serial communications.
 Lower baud rates equate to lower communication bandwidth, which can be consumed quickly by selecting a large number of measurements at high sample rates.
-Severely overrunning the communication bandwidth can have adverse effects on the sensor performance due to excessive processor usage.
-Most computer RS232 ports are limited to 115,200 baud even though the 3DM-GQ4-45TM is capable of running at 921,600 baud.
+Overrunning the communication bandwidth will result in dropped data packets.
+Most computer RS232 ports are limited to 115,200 baud even though the 3DM-GX5-45 is capable of running at 921,600 baud.

-5.6 Platform Frame Transformation
+6.11 Platform Frame Transformation

-The transformation from the sensor frame to the platform frame (see Platform Frame on page 34) should be defined to the highest angular accuracy possible.
-The easiest way to accomplish this is to co-align the frames.
+The transformation from the sensor frame to the platform frame (see Platform Frame on page 32) should be defined to the highest angular accuracy possible.
+The easiest way to accomplish this is to coalign the frames.
 If this is not possible, using a simple transformation (such as 90 or 180 degree rotations on a single axis) is preferred.
 For complex transformations between the frames, a calibration should be performed or analysis from a model should be conducted.

-5.7 GNSS Parameters
+6.12 GNSS Parameters

-The GNSS receiver used in the 3DM-GQ4-45TM has a speed limitation of 500 meters/second in accordance with the United States International Treaty in Arms Regulation (ITAR) restrictions.
+The receiver used in the 3DM-GX5-45 has a speed limitation of 500 meters/second in accordance with the United States International Treaty in Arms Regulation (ITAR) restrictions.

-To use the 3DM-GQ4 -45TM GNSS receiver, the external antenna must be connected and positioned with unobstructed line of sight to the sky in order to achieve satellite lock.
+To use the 3DM-GX5-45 GNSS receiver, the external antenna must be connected and positioned with unobstructed line of sight to the sky in order to achieve satellite lock.
 Operating environment can also effect GNSS operation, and the device must be operated within specifications.
+When using the magnetometer for heading aiding, non-magnetic antenna connections like the antenna adapter cable included with the 3DM-GX5-45, must be used.

 GNSS outages should be kept to a minimum.
-As an outage period progresses, the errors in the integration of the inertial sensors compound, causing the solution to quickly diverge.
+As an outage period progresses, the errors in the integration of the inertial sensors compound, causing the solution to diverge.
 Position errors grow exponentially, and velocity grows linearly with measured acceleration error, and attitude errors will grow linearly with estimated bias error.
 Monitoring uncertainty metrics during GNSS outage conditions will provide an indication of the estimation accuracy.

-5.8 GNSS Antenna Offset
+6.13 GNSS Antenna Offset

-GNSS antenna offset is the distance of the antenna from the GNSS receiver in the 3DM-GQ4- $45^{\text{TM}}$ .
+GNSS antenna offset is the distance of the antenna from the GNSS receiver in the 3DM-GX5-45.
 Errors in this offset affects the accuracy of the EKF position, velocity, and attitude solutions.
-The MIPTM Monitor allows entry of the offset in the Settings > Device > Estimation Filter > Mounting > Antenna Offset (Figure 29 - Antenna Offset).
+The MIP Monitor allows entry of the offset in the Settings > Device > Estimation Filter > Mounting > Antenna Offset (Figure 35 - Antenna Offset).